 10. Ice Cream Shop Openings

 As the time to open your ice cream shop to the public nears, you’ll have to decide how you’ll want to handle your ice cream shop opening.
 The biggest decision you’ll have to make when opening your ice cream shop is whether you want to host a soft opening, a grand opening, or both.

-Soft Opening vs. Grand Opening
+Soft Opening vs Grand Opening

 A soft opening is a simulated opening with real customers that allows your shop to test menu items, service flow, and customer capacity.
-While a soft opening isn’t required, working out all of the potential kinks before your ice cream shop officially opens can be beneficial.
+While a soft opening isn’t required, working out all the potential kinks before your ice cream shop officially opens can be beneficial.

 Ice cream is one of the most popular foods in the United States and brings people together.
 We all have memories of getting ice cream on hot summer days with loved ones.
-For those that are looking to offer those experiences to a new generation of people while simultaneously running a profitable business, opening an ice cream shop is the perfect opportunity.
+For those looking to offer those experiences to a new generation of people while simultaneously running a profitable business, opening an ice cream shop is the perfect opportunity.